 Barber Shops are institutions that have survived the test of time.
 If you drove down Princess Street 50 years ago, the colorful Barber Shop polls would be spinning just as proudly as they are today.
 Sadly, the same thing cannot be said for shoe and TV repair, lawn dart merchants and the local record store, who have all gone the way of the dinosaur.
 Unlike Salons who are constantly evolving with endless shelves of luxurious products, and pamper their clients with hand massages and mimosas, Barber Shops stick to a simple formula.
 Sure, some throw in pleasant add-ons such as a hot towel over the face, post-cut scalp massage, back of neck shave with a straight razor, but in the end it’s all about the simple $10 hair cut, no appointment necessary.
 A few local Barber’s such as Generations encourage lingering and minimize the pain of waiting your turn by offering a pool table in their shop.
 I have yet to find a Barber Shop with a working Street Fighter II arcade machine, but when I do, I will have found the perfect Barber Shop.

-Which Barber Shop and Barber is the best in Kingston?
+What was your pick for the best barber shop in Kingston, and why do you feel such strong patronage?
 Are local prices fair in comparison to other cities, and what is your stance on tipping your Barber?
-Share some love for your favorite Barber in the comments below.
+Share some love for your favorite and the best barber shop in Kingston with a comment or two below.

 Thanks to dave416 for today’s photo.